Over the last several years, cable and satellite TV providers have been experiencing a massive loss of customers, cord cutting statistics confirm.

 General Cable Cutting Statistics

 TV was once the greatest invention of our time, with hundreds of channels available at our fingertips.
-Nevertheless, the introduction of streaming services and the popularity of live streaming are currently driving some alarming cord cutting statistics.
+But the introduction of streaming services and the popularity of live streaming are currently driving some alarming cord cutting statistics.

 In Q3 2019, the number of cancellations increased to 1,740,000.